BETA PHOTO: Angle rock south side

 Angle rock is like a little nose sticking out into the river and easy to notice in the map.
 Go across the metal railing bridge over the boneyards and up and over the little rise.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Angle Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Angle Rock: